How to Fix Slow External Hard Drive on Mac Without Losing Data - Qiling

 scan the drive

 Step 4.
-In the scan results, select the file(s) and click the "Recover" button to have them back.
+To recover your lost file, select the file(s) from the scan results and click the "Recover" button to have them back.

 How to Fix a Slow External Hard Drive on Mac OS X?